Looking for the perfect new Viking tattoo for you?

 It is said that the Norns, the Norse fates, carved webs like this into the bark of Yggdrasil to write the destiny of men.

-The symbol represents the connectedness of all things, and the way past actions impact the present and the future.
+The symbol represents the interconnectedness of all things, and the way past actions impact the present and the future.